 The TExES Business and Finance 6-12 Exam is a certification examination that is designed to determine whether or not an individual possesses the knowledge necessary to teach business courses at the middle school or high school level in the Texas public school system.
 This exam assesses the individual’s knowledge of business-related topics such as accounting, business communication, business management, economics, ethics, finance, international business, legal concerns related to operating a business, and the methods to effectively teach these topics and other similar topics related to business.
 This exam is required in order for an individual to become a certified business teacher at the middle school or high school level within the state of Texas.
-The exam consists of 90 multiple-choice questions, 80 of which are scored and 10 that are not scored, that are related to the following areas:
+The exam consists of 100 multiple-choice questions that are related to the following areas:

-- Business Communication, Ethics, Law, and International Business (Approximately 17 questions)
+- Ethics, Law, Business Communication and International Business (22%)

-The exam-taker will have 2 and ½ hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
-The Business and Finance 6-12 Exam is only offered in a paper-based format and the registration fee for the exam is $82.
+The exam-taker will have five hours to complete the exam and the exam will be scored on a scale of 100 – 300 with 240 set as the minimum score considered as passing for the exam.
+The Business and Finance 6-12 Exam is offered in a computer-based format and the registration fee for the exam is $131.
 However, there may be other exams and fees that are required in addition to this exam in order to become certified as an entry-level business teacher at the middle school or high school level within the state of Texas.

 276 TExES Business and Finance 6-12 Exam Practice Questions